affektde/docs/en/playlist-exchange/curator.md

 **My Landing Page** allows you to present all your playlists on one searchable landing page.

-Create a name for your playlist (this will be copied into the link...) as well as "Title" and "Subtitle" to describe your playlist.
+Create a name for your playlist (this will be copied into the link) as well as "Title" and "Subtitle" to describe your playlist.

 You can also add a background image and your own logo to your landing page.